LIMITED OFFERUnlimited conversions — Free 7-day trial — Cancel anytimeStart trial

 Common OFX Conversion Challenges

-Converting OFX files to Excel involves several technical obstacles that accountants encounter regularly:
+Converting OFX files to Excel involves technical obstacles that accountants encounter regularly:

 Step-by-Step: Converting OFX Files to Excel